Benefits and Considerations (Consolidated)

 How does a company acquire a Consolidated Schedule contract?

-Now a company can become a Consolidated Schedule contractor in two ways:
+A company can become a Consolidated Schedule contractor in two ways:

-- Apply for two or more single Schedules in a new Consolidated offer.
+- Apply for two or more single Schedules in a new consolidated offer.